-If you’re dedicated to protecting the environment, reducing waste, and minimizing pollution, you should explore environmental engineering with the Department of Civil and Environmental Engineering and help develop solutions to environmental challenges.
-As an environmental engineer, you’ll use the principles of engineering, soil science, biology, and chemistry to help reduce waste and pollution, and help improve environmental conditions through remediation.
+If you’re dedicated to protecting the environment, reducing waste, minimizing pollution, and developing solutions to environmental challenges, you should explore environmental engineering with the Department of Civil and Environmental Engineering.
+As an environmental engineer, you’ll use the principles of engineering, soil science, biology, and chemistry to help reduce waste and pollution, and improve environmental conditions through remediation.

-Our environmental engineering program, accredited by the Engineering Accreditation Commission of ABET, allows you to hone your analytical skills and ability to clearly explain design ideas and plans.
+The Environmental Engineering program is accredited by the EAC Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Environmental Engineering Program Criteria.
+Our program allows you to hone your analytical skills and ability to clearly explain design ideas and plans.
 You’ll experience hands-on education with computer modeling, state-of-the-art laboratory work, field work, and site visits.